Agungws/Agungws/README.md

 - Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) for getting started building a project with native code. **A Mac is required if you wish to develop for iOS.**
 - Clone or download the repo
-- `yarn` to install dependencies
+- `flutter pub get` to install dependencies
 - `yarn run link` to link react-native dependencies
-- `yarn start:ios` to start the packager and run the app in the iOS simulator (`yarn start:ios:logger` will boot the application with [redux-logger](<https://github.com/evgenyrodionov/redux-logger>))
+- `flutter run` to start the packager and run the app in the iOS simulator (`flutter run` will boot the application with [redux-logger](<https://github.com/evgenyrodionov/redux-logger>))
-- `yarn start:android` to start the packager and run the app in the the Android device/emulator (`yarn start:android:logger` will boot the application with [redux-logger](https://github.com/evgenyrodionov/redux-logger))
+- `flutter run` to start the packager and run the app in the the Android device/emulator (`flutter run` will boot the application with [redux-logger](https://github.com/evgenyrodionov/redux-logger))

 Please take a look at the [contributing guidelines](./CONTRIBUTING.md) for a detailed process on how to build your application as well as troubleshooting information.